nidhidew/DSA/3.1 Arrays_easy/imp_note.md

 * if looking for largest/second largest/smallest, then assign a dummy value to variable largest/smallest/second and if condition approves then assign that value which is compared.

-when trying writing condition logic, then consider that varaible value(aready assigned) should be opposite to value which is used to comapre. for example: if (largest < a[i]) means if a[i] is largest then assign that to largest variable
+when trying writing condition logic, then consider that variable value(already assigned) should be opposite to value which is used to comapre. for example: if (largest < a[i]) means if a[i] is largest then assign that to largest variable

 ```